 Compensation or choose to be a volunteer

-The Project Leader will receive a stipend of $145 plus 4% vacation pay, all snacks and lunches on both days.
+The Project Leader are selected by each department, and will receive a stipend of $145 plus 4% vacation pay, all snacks and lunches on both days.

 - Amanda Lepp, MC F215